budgetdevv/budgetdevv/README.md

 I am currently a year 1 student in Temasek Polytechnic, pursuing a diploma in Information Technology!

 My main choice of language is C#, as its modern runtime support various hardware intrinsics used in high-performance code.
-Async-await support is golden, avoiding callback style APIs.
+Async-await support is huge, as it enables me to write asynchronous APIs without using ugly callbacks.

 __**Other languages I've worked with**__